-Temptation Island made its revamped debut on E!
-Sunday 4 August, and it's not quite the same Temptation Island you may remember from 2001.
+Temptation Island makes its revamped debut on USA Network tonight, and it's not quite the same Temptation Island you may remember from 2001.

 That much is clear just from watching the opening of the premiere, which couldn't go in a more different direction from the original premiere.
 Where the 2019 version begins with beautiful shots of a beach and loving couples embracing each other on the beach, followed by host Mark L. Walberg describing this as a "journey" these couples are about to embark on, the 2001 Fox version hits a whole lot harder.

 "I feel like I sold my soul to do something fantastic, which is come to this place," says a distraught man.
 "And now the fun is over, and I'm paying for it."

 That footage is intercut with text, explaining the definitions of "tempt," "tempting," and "temptation."